James Rhodes (pianist): Television

 Rhodes filmed a two-part campaigning series called Don't Stop the Music (working title The Great Instrument Amnesty) that was aired on Channel 4 in September 2014, with the aim of improving music education across the UK.
 The multiplatform project included an instrument amnesty which collected over 7,000 instruments (worth over £1.5M) to redistribute to 150 UK primary schools, benefiting 10,000 students a year.

 Personal life

 Rhodes currently lives in Madrid, Spain, where he has campaigned to update Spanish laws regarding child sexual abuse.
 In December 2020, the Spanish Council of Ministers granted him Spanish citizenship.

 In 2001, Rhodes married novelist Kathleen Tessaro; Rhodes married his second wife, Hattie Chamberlin, in 2014.
 He married his third wife, Micaela Breque, in 2021.
 He has a son from his first marriage.

 Rhodes is a close friend of actor Benedict Cumberbatch, who attended Harrow School at the same time as he did.

-Rhodes is on the autism spectrum.